LSA Working Groups

 - Sustainable Procurement

-The groups aim to meet every 6 – 8 weeks, for 1 to 1.5 hours, either online via Teams or in person.
-At least one meeting in four will be in person.
-They are chaired by a mix of industry experts and volunteers from within an LSA firm.
+The groups aim to meet every 6 – 8 weeks, for 1 hour, usually online via Teams.
+They are chaired by a mix of industry experts and volunteers from an LSA firm.
 Members of the groups are expected to participate fully in the discussions, to ask questions and share information and ideas.
-The groups operate under Chatham House Rules, creating a space for open dialogue and the sharing of both positive and challenging experiences.
+The groups produce practical outputs such as guides, events and enjoy occasional sessions with guest speakers or subject matter experts to inspire and inform the collaboration.

-If you are interested in joining one of the groups or finding out more, please see the Terms of Reference here and email Camilla on [email protected].
+If you are interested in joining one of the groups or finding out more, please see the Terms of Reference below and email Asia on manager@legalsustainabilityalliance.com.

 Purpose of group: A confidential, peer to peer learning forum, operating primarily for the benefit of working group participants to help: